With its winding boat-filled canals, beautiful parks, acclaimed art museums and plentiful coffee shops, you might wonder why you should leave at all.

 Where to Stay in Oostelijke Eilanden:

-Lloyd Hotel & Cultural Embassy – Price: Expensive, mid-range and cheap
+Lloyd Hotel & Cultural Embassy

-The Lloyd hotel offers a range of 1-5 star hotel rooms, along with stellar service in the Oostelijke Eilanden district.
-There is a popular restaurant on site, and also a library, meeting spaces and a number of different exhibitions are held on many of the open platforms.
+The Lloyd Hotel offers a range of 1-5 star hotel rooms, along with stellar service in the Oostelijke Eilanden district.
+There is a popular restaurant on-site, and also a library, meeting spaces and a number of different exhibitions are held on many of the open platforms.

 A mix of urban dwelling and natural beauty, the Noordelijke IJ-oever district of Amsterdam is a treat for lovers of huge green expanses and alluring small villages.
 Of course, that’s not all — there’s also a mix of some of the city’s most cutting-edge architecture, thrilling festivals, studios and sleek waterside hangouts.